Sujit Kumar Kotapati, M.D. Family Medicine Physician

 Dr. Kotapati's Academic Background

-- Family and Preventive Medicine
+- Department of Family and Preventive Medicine

 - Assistant Professor

 - University of Alabama School of Medicine

 - Windsor University School of Medicine

 - American Board of Family Medicine — Family Medicine

 - North American Primary Care Research Group

 - American Association of Physicians of Indian Origin